GUIDE TO AUTHORS

 PAULETTE T. 1998.
 Pigments manufactured from minerals.
 Can Patent 2, 186, 964.

 Personal communication should appear only in text parenthetically with the names of persons who supplied the information.
 They should not be listed in the References section.

 Authors are urged to check references with special care that all references in the text appear at the end of the paper and vice versa, and that the names and dates are consistent as no editorial responsibility can be taken for their accuracy.

-Figure legends.
 Each figure should have a legend or caption typed on a separate sheet and should be self-explanatory.
-Figure legends should be in lowercase print-type, except for the first letter of first word.
+Figure legends should be in lowercase print type, except for the first letter of the first word.
 Abbreviations and symbols on figures should be defined in the legend.
 Figures include line drawings, photographs, and computer plots.
 They should be clear.
 Magnification of figures if needed should be given by scale.
 The size should not exceed a full manuscript page.
 Glossy prints of photographs should be sent mounted on regular bond paper, with lettering about 3 mm high.
-Write lightly with a soft pencil on the back or margin of figures, or use self-adhesive label, indicating the figure number and name of lead author.
-For guidance in the preparation of figures and manuscripts in general, authors are urged to refer to a good style manual, such as Robert Day’s How to write and publish a scientific paper, 4th ed.
+Write lightly with a soft pencil on the back or margin of figures, or use the self-adhesive label, indicating the figure number and name of the lead author.
+For guidance in the preparation of figures and manuscripts in general, authors are urged to refer to a good style manual, such as Robert Day’s How to Write and Publish a Scientific Paper, 4th ed.
 (1994) or The Chicago Manual of Style, 14th ed.
 (1993).

 Under a single-blind peer-review system, PJS invites two to three experts to evaluate—without exception—each submitted manuscript for scientific merit, originality, novelty, coherence, and clarity.
 The name and affiliation of the author will be made known to the referees, the identities of which shall not be fastidiously disclosed.